Safety and Security in Deer Park Schools

 - In the event of a significant emergency event, it is important that you do not immediately call or go to the school – When emergencies take place (whether we’re dealing with things like a fire or a gas leak, or a violent threat or active shooter) staff at our schools are focused solely on getting everyone to a safe location.
 Given that the roads around our schools can become quickly snarled and jammed, showing up to one of our schools in an emergency situation will only serve to create unnecessary traffic and could easily prevent emergency vehicles from responding quickly and may put you in harm’s way.
 If you get a call or text from your child, help her/him remain calm.
 Remind your child that school staff know what to do in an emergency situation, and will work to keep everyone safe.

-- Familiarize yourself with the terms used during emergency situations:
+- Familiarize yourself with the terms our schools use during emergency situations:

 Modified Lockdown: Sometimes used to secure the building from a potential threat outside the building, such as when an unauthorized person is loitering on school grounds or when there is criminal activity in or around the area of our schools.
-Modified lockdown is used when there are issues inside the building where we’d like to stop “normal” foot-traffic in the building and confine kids to locked spaces – however, in the vast majority of cases, normal classroom operations continue.
+Modified lockdown is also used when there are issues inside the building where we’d like to stop “normal” foot-traffic in the building and confine kids to locked spaces – however, in the vast majority of cases, normal classroom operations continue.
 While exterior doors are sometimes also locked, guests are sometimes allowed in the building and students needing to leave (parents arrive to pick up a child) are allowed to exit the building.